chrisg20/CarThingBridge/README.md

 # Ordering Instructions
 I no longer sell completed boards due to lower demand, high tarriffs, etc. To order boards yourself, follow these steps:

-**PCB Only (Manual Assembly)**
+**Order PCB Only (Manual Assembly)**
+Manual assembly should only be attempted if you are experienced in soldering very small (0603) components.

-Download the ZIP archive: https://github.com/chrisg20/CarThingBridge/PCB/production/.
+* Download the ZIP archive: https://github.com/chrisg20/CarThingBridge/PCB/production/.
 * Visit https://JLCPCB.com and click Order Now.
 * Upload Bridge_v1.zip from the PCB/production/ directory.
-* Set PCB Layers to 2 and Thickness to 0.8mm — this is required for the straddle-mounted USB-C connector.
+* VERY IMPORTANT!
+Set PCB Layers to 2 and Thickness to 0.8mm — this is required for the straddle-mounted USB-C connector.
 * Order components from Digi-Key, Mouser, etc.
 * Required Components (per PCB):
   * CX60-24S-UNIT (x1)